Most people are quite unfamiliar with the terms fascia and soffits, but it’s really just fancy words for your roofing components.

 What are Soffits?

-Soffits are what you can usually see from the street level.
-They are found underneath the fascia board, which further protects the wall and roofline from the various weather conditions.
+Sofits is what you can usually see from the street level.
+They are found underneath the fascia board, which further protects the wall and roofline for the various weather conditions.

 You’ll also notice ventilation slots to allow the flow of air into the roofing area.
 This will help reduce any condensation problems in the future plus it avoids the risk of timber decay.